 Introduction to Quality Software

-The software is developed by an engineer or developer, it is required by the customer, and is used by various end-users.
+The software is developed by an engineer or developer, is required by the customer, and is used by various end-users.
 Thus, each of them has a different perception of the quality that decides whether the software is good or not.
 Customers may judge by cost.
 The developer may judge by user satisfaction, maintainability, efficiency, portability, robustness.
 Users may judge by reliability, usability.

 According to the ISO 9126 standard, there are six quality attributes which are as follows